alissatroiano/Currensee/README.md

 ## Research & Planning
 ### User Stories

-User stories were created during the planning phase of this project and were used to help guide the wireframing process:
+User stories were created during the planning phase of this project and were used to help guide the wireframing process.
+The following user stories were created for the MVP version of this app:

 - As a user, I want the **‘About’** section to provide meaningful information about this software, so I can learn where the data is coming from and how the predictions are made.